Times worldwide: convert to your time zone

 Some questions we might explore together are:

 Other questions may emerge from our mutual exploration during the Roundtable.

 Who might be particularly interested in attending this Roundtable?
-All Focusers who are interested in deepening their understanding of Focusing and the dynamics of Focusing with others.

-What to expect from Focusing Roundtables: Each Focusing Roundtable is designed to promote informal peer-to-peer conversation.
+Each Focusing Roundtable is designed to promote informal peer-to-peer conversation.
 Rather than acting as expert presenters, the Hosts will serve as conversation moderators to encourage sharing and exploration of the topics from the participants’ own perspectives.
 All participants’ sharings are welcome and valuable, no matter what level of experience or knowledge you have on the topic.
 To preserve the nature of informal conversation, the program will be offered live only and no recordings will be available.
 Registration is limited and on a first-come, first served basis.
 Participants are encouraged to create follow up opportunities for connection among themselves after the Roundtable.